How to Make Baklava in 15-Minutes, plus baking time 🙂

 - 2 Sticks High Quality Butter / 8 oz

 - 1 Tbsp Indonesian Cinnamon

 - 1/2 tsp Kosher Salt

-- Next, lay out one piece of phyllo dough and cover with melted butter.
+- Next, lay out 3 or more pieces of phyllo dough and cover with melted butter.
 Tip: you do not need to use a lot of butter on each piece.
 Just make sure to cover most of the phyllo sheets.
 About 70%

-- Next, layer a few of each of the nuts on top.
+- Next, add a layer of the nuts on top.
 The idea is to create a base, a thicker amount of nuts belong on the bottom, with the nut layers getting thinner each layer moving up to top layer.

-- On the last layer, the top layer, I like using 4 to 5 sheets.
+- On the last layer, the top layer, use 10 sheets.
 Lay them out and do not add melted butter, yet.
 The reason for so many sheets on top is to create an amazing texture layer.
 This is traditional.

 - Using a sharp knife make cross-hatch cut pattern.

 - Once out of the oven allow to cool for 10 minutes.
 Then pour the syrup all over.
-The syrup will sink to the bottom, you may want to add a little bit more then it may look like.
+The syrup will sink to the bottom.
+After a few minutes if it looks like it could handle more syrup, go for it.
 All personal choice. -Syrup: Place all syrup ingredients into a small pot and warm on stove top.
 Do not cook, only warm and incorporate the ingredients together.
 Enjoy